meltyourface/blank/posts/Herbal-traditions/Magical-Properties-and-Uses-of-Sage-Mugwort-and-Lavender/index.md

 Mugwort is a tall, flowering plant with a rich history of use in folk magic, medicine, and as a sacred herb.
 Most commonly, it is used for psychic development and divination, as well as protection.

-Folklore: Mugwort is heavily associated with the moon and lunar deities.
+**Folklore**: Mugwort is heavily associated with the moon and lunar deities.
 The herb is said to enhance psychic abilities and dream work when ingested - such as in teas.
 In addition, it is often placed under the pillow or mattress to foster prophetic dreams and astral travel.

 Spiritual Associations: Mugwort is associated with the element of Air and the planet Venus.
 It is known to facilitate psychic development, divination, and spiritual growth in magical practice.